The ultimate winter comfort food, come home to slow cooker pumpkin soup.

 Did you know pumpkin (pungkin if you have kids) is a berry!
 Part of the squash family, it originates from the Americas.

-While pumpkin form a regular part of the Australian diet, it is not as common in Europe and the UK, where they are traditionally considered pig food.
+While pumpkin forms a regular part of the Australian diet, it is not as common in Europe and the UK, where they are traditionally considered pig food.

 And in America, pumpkin is more often than not served in a pureed form, albeit in just about everything.

-You can make pumpkin soup in the slow cooker anytime, but I though I would share how we make pumpkin soup as part of our weekly menu plan.
+You can make pumpkin soup in the slow cooker anytime, but I thought I would share how we make pumpkin soup as part of our weekly menu plan.

 When we’re preparing the vegetables for the Sunday night roast, we chop the pumpkin and onion for the soup.

-Got lots of pumpkin?
+Got lots of pumpkins?
 Cut enough for a Meatless Monday pumpkin frittata as well and pre-roast with your Sunday night dinner.

 After the chook roast, throw the chicken bones into the slow cooker with water, a little salt and a couple of peppercorns, a small splash of apple cider vinegar and leftover vegetable scraps like onion peels, carrot tops and parsley stalks.
 Leave to brew on low overnight.